 Cleveland signed their star prospect to a 4-year $30.4 million dollar deal.
 This includes a signing bonus of a reported $20 million.
 In 2020 his salary is $4,612,126.

-#1 DE Myles Garrett (6'5", 262 lbs) out of Texas A& M who many believe was hands-down the best player in the draft.
-He's projected to be a defensive playmaker.
-He was needed almost as much as Cleveland need a long-term starting QB.
+Myles Garrett (6'5", 262 lbs) out of Texas A& M who many believed from the get-go was hands-down the best player in the 2017 draft.

 Garrett was projected to be a defensive playmaker and thus far he has been.
 He's strong and physical, but this ugly incident will forever be part of his legacy whatever that turns out to be.
 It has to be, considering he did the taboo; hit a player with his helmet off, especially a QB.
 Even worse, hit him on the head with a helmet.
 Luckily Rudolph was not hurt.

 One big remaining questions is; will Garrett be the same player post his suspension.
 He's already recorded 30.5 sacks in 37 games.
 He alone could be a defensive difference maker for the Browns and that could equate to a long overdue playoff appearance (2002) providing the Browns roster-rich offense plays up to its potential.